 -- Paul Stephenson, London's police commissioner, resigns after coming under fire over the appointment of Neil Wallis as public relations adviser to the force.
 Wallis, a former News of the World deputy editor, was arrested on July 14.

-July 18 - Cameron, on a shortened visit to Africa, defends his handling of the scandal.
+July 18 - Cameron, on a shortened visit to Africa, defends his handling of the scandal and says parliament will delay its summer recess to let him address lawmakers on July 20.

 -- Yates resigns over his role in phone hacking probe.

-July 19 - Stephenson and Yates appear before parliament's home affairs committee.
+July 19 - Stephenson and Yates are due to appear before parliament's home affairs committee.